Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Convergence of semisimple formal Frobenius manifolds

 \begin{thm}[\cite{Dub92,man}] WDVV equations \eqref{wdvv} are equivalent to the flatness of $\nabla^z$, for any $z\in \C$. \end{thm}

 \begin{rem} The connection $\nabla:=\nabla^0$ is the (formal) Levi-Civita connection for $\eta$, i.e. the unique torsion-free connection satisfying $\nabla\eta=0$.
 If $(e_1,\dots,e_n)$ is a basis of $H_K$, set $\nabla_{e_i}e_j=\sum_k\Gm_{ij}^ke_k$.
 One can show that The standard differential-geometrical proof works verbatim in this formal framework. \end{rem} \begin{rem} The Euler vector field is an affine vector field, i.e. $\nabla\nabla E=0$.
-This follows from flatness of $\nabla$ and the Killing conformal condition \eqref{eu1}. \end{rem}
+This is an equivalent formulation of Lemma \ref{affeu}. \end{rem}